 Not every customer demands a tome in response when asking simple questions.
-It is perfectly acceptable to provide automated, accessible communication for routine issues, but provide rich, personal content when required.
+It is perfectly acceptable to provide automated, accessible communication sent via a solar project management software for routine issues, but provide rich, personal content when required.
 This is available through data-driven CRM functionalities coupled with AI message trees, or simply reserving the complex transactions to the skilled personnel in a solar company.

 It is not sufficient to simply get the job done.
 A process should be designed with the customer experience at the center.
 Staff must be reminded that delivering a solar system to a customer is the narrative of that experience, but filling in the steps along the way is what your staff is required to do.
 Something as simple as creating a step in the process that requires a follow-up confirmation after addressing a customer question will demonstrate that it is the customer’s satisfaction that is more important than the simple delivery of the answer.